MosunmolaRaji/Customer-Segmentation-in-Excel/README.md

 # Customer-Segmentation-in-Excel
-This project uses RFM to segment customers into different categories using excel.
+This project uses RFM to segment customers into different categories using Microsoft Excel.

 # Introduction